-In Great Bowden these sites include recreation grounds, play areas, informal open spaces of recreational value, paddocks and other open spaces among buildings, village greens, wide grass verges of historical and aesthetic value, registered common land, green lanes and allotments.
-The paddocks are regarded as being particularly important because they are known to have been open spaces since at least the 19th century (and probably long before).
+In Great Bowden these sites include recreation grounds, play areas, informal open spaces of recreational value, and other open spaces among buildings, village greens, wide grass verges of historical and aesthetic value, registered common land, green lanes and allotments.
+The greens and the open spaces in and around the Parish all contribute significantly to the character and quality of the local environment.
+Respondents to the community questionnaire selected the greens as the most valued village characteristic.